apps-for-linux/apps-for-linux.github.io/src/content/blog/koodo.md

 ---
 title: "Koodo Reader"
+description: |
-summary: "A modern ebook manager and reader with sync and backup capacities for Windows, macOS, Linux and Web"
+ "A modern ebook manager and reader with sync and backup capacities for Windows, macOS, Linux and Web"
 date: 2025-01-24T14:13:00Z
 categories: ["Productivity"]
 authors: